eclab/edisyn/edisyn/synth/asmhydrasynth/info/nrpn.md

 ## Patch Parameters with NRPN Values
 <a name="nrpn"/></a>

-If a line is blank, look for the first numbered version of that parameter.
+Remember: if a Range/Display cell is blank, look for the first numbered version of that parameter.
 For example, lfo5step14 is blank: instead you should see lfo1step1.

 | Parameter | CC | NRPN | Range and NRPN Display Instructions |